-Protect against heat loss through your head by wearing a toboggan, balaclava, etc. Over half of your body heat can be lost through your head.
+Protect against heat loss through your head by wearing a balaclava or stocking cap (also known as toboggan or tuque).
+Over half of your body heat can be lost through your head.
 One saying goes, "If your feet are cold, put on a hat."

 A balaclava helps protect your face and neck from cold and wind.
-It can also be worn as a toboggan or scarf.
+It can also be worn as a scarf or stocking cap.

 Do not wear too many pairs of socks.
 If the blood flow to your feet becomes constricted, your feet will get cold regardless of how many socks you have on.
 Tightening your boot laces too tight will constrict the blood flow as well.